-Planning Approved by the Planning and Environmental Appeals Division (DPEA) in January 2019.
+Planning was approved by the Planning and Environmental Appeals Division (DPEA) in January 2019.

-- Height to blade tip = Up to 140m
+- Consented height to blade tip = 140m

-Muirhall Energy and Buccleuch Estates have been granted consent to develop Hopsrig Wind Farm.
+Muirhall Energy and Buccleuch Estates were granted consent to develop Hopsrig Wind Farm in January 2019.
 The site is located west of the B709 road, approximately 7.5km north west of the town of Langholm.
 The project has been thoroughly and sensitively designed to relate to the local landscape and is within an area which had been part of Dumfries and Galloway Council’s Potential ‘Area of Search for Large Scale Wind Energy Developments’.
 The site is outwith any international, national, regional or local environmental designations and is also outside the recommended 15km Eskdalemuir ‘Exclusion Zone’.

 The development at Hopsrig wind farm will bring an opportunity for the local community to own up to a 10% stake in the project, which could deliver increased funds to invest in local projects and initiatives.